dan1229/django_dans_notifications/README.md

 4. Create notifications via the API or Admin portal.

+### REQUIREMENTS
+- Python 3.0 or higher
+- Django 3.0 or higher
+- Django Rest Framework

 ## Models

 To use this package simply utilize the models included as well as their properties/helper methods.